• About

 03 Saturday Aug 2019

-Posted by slvrhawk2014 in Pie, Uncategorized
+Posted Pie, Uncategorized

 Today was the day to pick the first apples from our two trees!
 We had so, so many apples, but many have already been gobbled up by squirrels and raccoons.
 That is alright, we do not mind sharing.
 I just like to have a pie, a couple loaves of apple bread, and at least one apple pancake breakfast.